rev-net/memo/memo.md

 We've also seen the negligence and gross extractive tendencies that over-leveraged entrepreneurs, investors, and traders can succumb to when left unchecked.
 Blockchains give us transactional freedoms – using them to progress positive-sum game-theoretic financial applications like revnets is non-trivial, while using them to manipulate the public with hyped-up zero-sum Ponzi schemes is easy and unfortunately all too common.

 Revnets are the next step.
-They are an expression of the Juicebox language we know so well, and the tokenized standard we're sorely missing to encourage more projects to hit the gas with confidence and without incumbent tradeoffs.
+They are an expression of the Juicebox language we know so well, and the tokenized standard we're sorely missing to encourage more projects – many of our own – to hit the gas with confidence and without incumbent tradeoffs.

 Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.

 ### 1.5 Call to action

-Revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives, meanwhile helping incumbent businesses transition to the more powerful open internet.
+Revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives, meanwhile helping incumbent businesses – for-profit and non-profit corporations and associations – transition to the more powerful open internet.

-With revnets, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.
+With revnets, the open internet will outcompete private alternatives _because_ it best serves creatives, builders, investors, and consumers alike.

 We're calling on partners who believe in this revenue-forward version of the open internet to join the $REV network.
-The more we help each emergent revnet win, the more we win.
+The more we help each emergent revnet win, the more we win, the more the open internet wins.
 Read Part 2 of this memo if you're leaning in.

 ---
 ![image](https://github.com/user-attachments/assets/01ba051e-cb0d-4364-8539-76199512eed6)